ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 ### Geocoding

 In a final step, the RTC product is geocoded into map-projected space.
-Thus, radiometric terrain correction results in a geocoded radiometrically calibrated multi-looked image with gamma-nought (γ<sub>0</sub>) power scale values by default, though there are options to process to sigma-nought (σ<sub>0</sub>) radiometry and amplitude or dB scale.
+Thus, radiometric terrain correction results in a geocoded radiometrically calibrated multi-looked image with gamma-nought (γ<sub>0</sub>) power scale values by default, though there are options to process to sigma-nought (σ<sub>0</sub>) radiometry and amplitude or decibel (dB) scale.

 ### Post-Processing